MegaManSec/JoshuaHu/_posts/2023-02-21-attacking-a-ten-year-old-jenkins-server.md

 categories: security
 ---

-During my pentesting, I've found it quite common to find Jenkins instances which either have open registration, or an easy-to-guess login combination.
+During my pen-testing, I've found it quite common to find Jenkins instances which either have open registration, or an easy-to-guess login combination.
 Jenkins has functionality that allows users to execute Groovy script via its [/script/ endpoint](https://www.jenkins.io/doc/book/managing/script-console/).
 If this is not secured, an attacker can execute system commands on the Jenkins server, decrypt passwords, and steal keys.